code-by-matt/flowerpower/README.md

 # Flower Power!

-I recently completed Andrew Ng's famous [machine learning course](https://coursera.org/learn/machine-learning).
+I recently finished Andrew Ng's famous [machine learning course](https://coursera.org/learn/machine-learning).
 I gained a fundamental understanding of a variety of ML topics, but I left the course thinking, "Wait, so how do people actually use these things?"

-It's the "hello world" of machine learning: the iris data set!
-Here I attempt to use scikit-learn to build a classifier that predicts the species of an iris given four of its features.
-I document the whole process below.
+To answer this question, I decided to look at [Fisher's iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set), one of the most popular data sets out there.
+It's so popular, it tops Wikipedia's [list of "classic" data sets](https://en.wikipedia.org/wiki/Data_set#Classic_data_sets), which I now know is a thing.

 ## The Plan